-The lift height on a drywall lifts to the maximum height above the floor that a panel can be raised.
+The lift height indicates the maximum height over the floor that a drywall lift can raise a panel.
 Most drywall lifts have a maximum height of 11 feet, but a few of them go up to 15 feet.
 If the ceiling is higher than that, you’ll have to resort to using scaffolding.

 The weight limit is simply how much weight the lift can support.
 The average capacity is around 150 pounds, but some drywall lifts can hold more than that.
 A higher weight limit is only necessary if you are lifting multiple panels of drywall to people who are on a scaffold.

 Drywall lifts are made from steel pieces, which should be welded together for maximum strength.
 They’ll also have rubberized backstops to protect the panels of drywall and hard wheels.